 At all times the use of common sense should prevent mutual embarrassment.

 It is known that certain individuals visit sporting events to take inappropriate photographs and video clips of performers.
 The club should incorporate policy procedures to cater for such offenders and the licensing of official photographers.
-Any concerns related to the inappropriate use of imaging equipment should be reported to the designated CPO or other responsible person present.
+Any concerns related to the inappropriate use of imaging equipment should be reported to the designated SO/WO or other responsible person present.
 A photographic consent form can be found on the Sample Forms page.

 Adults should work with children in pairs and avoid being alone with a child on a one to one basis.
-With large parties the maximum accepted child/adult ratio is 10:1 (5:1 if the group includes children under 6)
+With large parties the maximum accepted child/adult ratio is 10:1 (5:1 if the group includes children under 6).

 Similar rules must also be applied when working with vulnerable adults, and it is important that the assistance of any carers present is encouraged.